jbirnick/polybar-timer/README.md

 exec = /path/to/polybar-timer.sh tail 'TIMER' 5
 tail = true

-click-left = /path/to/polybar-timer.sh new 25 'Pomo session' 'notify-send "Session finished"' ; /path/to/polybar-timer.sh update %pid%
+click-left = /path/to/polybar-timer.sh new 25 'Pomo session' 'Paused' 'notify-send "Session finished"' ; /path/to/polybar-timer.sh update %pid%
 click-middle = /path/to/polybar-timer.sh cancel ; /path/to/polybar-timer.sh update %pid%
-click-right = /path/to/polybar-timer.sh new 5 'Pomo break' 'notify-send "Break finished"' ; /path/to/polybar-timer.sh update %pid%
+click-right = /path/to/polybar-timer.sh togglepause ; /path/to/polybar-timer.sh update %pid%
-scroll-up = /path/to/polybar-timer.sh increase 60 || /path/to/polybar-timer.sh new 1 'TIMER:' 'notify-send -u critical "Timer expired."' ; /path/to/polybar-timer.sh update %pid%
+scroll-up = /path/to/polybar-timer.sh increase 60 || /path/to/polybar-timer.sh new 1 'TIMER' 'PAUSED' 'notify-send -u critical "Timer expired."' ; /path/to/polybar-timer.sh update %pid%
 scroll-down = /path/to/polybar-timer.sh increase -60 ; /path/to/polybar-timer.sh update %pid%
 ```

 ## Customization

-The example configuration implements a 25min "pomodoro session" timer with left click, a 5min
-"pomodoro break" timer with right click and a normal timer by just scrolling up
-from the standby mode.
+The example configuration implements a 25min "pomodoro session" timer with left click, pausing with right click, canceling with middle click, and a normal timer by just scrolling up from the standby mode.

 You can customize the different strings, numbers and actions to your own flavor and needs.
 To understand what the commands do and to implement some different behaviour see the [documentation](#documentation).